The Awakening Collective

 Yet for countless seekers, the attempt to dissolve the self too early creates psychological fragmentation, spiritual bypassing, and a collapse into forms of “no-self” that avoid the very structures that need to be integrated for full awakening.

-Thus, awakening does not require rejecting the self, nor does it require fortifying it as a final truth.
-Instead, awakening unfolds through a developmental and experiential process in which the self is fully owned, embodied, and healed… until self and no self are both, simultaneously, embodied.
+Thus, awakening does not require rejecting the self, nor does it require fortifying no-self as a final truth.
+Instead, awakening unfolds through a developmental and experiential process in which the self is fully owned, embodied, and healed… until self and no-self are both, simultaneously, embodied.

 This article explores this paradox through the lens of nonduality, psychology, and Susanne Cook-Greuter’s Ego Development Theory.
 It shows why developing a healthy sense of self is paradoxically a requirement for transcending it.
 We'll also explore why shadow material persists even in advanced stages of insight, and why awakening includes both the human and the nonconceptual aspects of experience.